alexarice/homepage-styx/src/agda/strict-group-theory-uf/Strict-Group-Theory-UF.lagda.md

 import Groups.Symmetric.Inclusion
 ```

-and we define the representable portion of the Symmetric group and show it is isomorphic and hence equal to the original group.
+and we define the representable subgroup of the Symmetric group and show it is isomorphic and hence equal to the original group.

 ```agda
 import Groups.Symmetric.Representable